Lady Mechanika

 Lady Mechanika is a steampunk comic created by comic artist Joe Benitez.

 History of the series

 The Lady Mechanika, a comic series in the steampunk genre, was originally planned as a six-part story.
+Lady Mechanika's look was inspired by steampunk fashion icon Kato.

 Aspen MLT agreed to produce the serial and began publishing them on an infrequent basis.
 The first issue of Lady Mechanika, issue #0, debuted and sold out in October, 2010.
 The third issue was scheduled for release December 21, 2011.
 At the Steamcon III convention, held October 2011 in Bellevue, Washington, Joe Benitez won the Airship Award in the Visual category for his work on the comic.
-Lady Mechanika's look was inspired by steampunk fashion icon Kato.
+Issues #4 and #5 were eventually released independently by Benitez under the Benitez Productions imprint in 2015.
+Six more Lady Mechanika miniseries would be released by Benitez Productions from 2015 to 2020, followed by the release of Lady Mechanika: The Monster of the Ministry of Hell by Image Comics in 2022.